sadanandpai/git-guide/README.md

 <br>

 ### 19. I have created single commit.
 When I am trying to push my changes, getting a rejected message.
-Can I pull the changes without creating a merge commit?
+Can I undo the commit and pull?

 Yes.
 You can undo your commit and stash it.
 Then pull the changes and apply the stash.